yenbuilds/mbti-llms/README.md

 **INTPs benefit the most from AI because AI acts as a prosthetic for executive dysfunction.**

-Their intelligence has always outpaced their output.
+Their ambition has always outpaced their output.
 AI finally closes this gap.
 It allows INTPs to operate at the level their inner thinking always promised—without being slowed by the practical steps they naturally avoid.